Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 iSpring RCC7AK

-All of the previous options didn’t include the possibility of remineralization.
-The water from those systems may come out tasting a bit flat.
-This system, however, is the best option if you would prefer a remineralization option.
-This system has a six-stage filtration rather than the standard five filters, with the final filter adding back alkaline minerals.
-This will create better-tasting water and slightly less acidic water.
+This system, however, is the best option for reintroducing beneficial minerals to the water once it’s been filtered.
+It features a six-stage filtration process rather than the standard five filters, with the final filter reintroducing alkaline minerals.
+This creates better-tasting and slightly less acidic water.

 Home Master TMHP HydroPerfection